CybercentreCanada/assemblyline-service-extract/README.md

 # Extract Service

-This Assemblyline service extracts embedded files from the following file containers (like ZIP, RAR, 7z ...)
+This Assemblyline service extracts embedded files from file containers (like ZIP, RAR, 7z ...)

 **NOTE**: This service does not require you to buy any licence and is preinstalled and working after a default installation